lus/pasty/API.md

 * `modificationToken` (string)
     * The token used to authenticate with paste-specific secured endpoints; stored hashed and only returned on initial paste creation
 * `created` (int64; UNIX timestamp)
-* `autoDelete` (boolean)
-    * The AutoDelete feature works on a paste-specific basis (even if you turn it off, pastes created while it was on will still be automatically deleted)
 * `metadata` (key-value store)
     * Different frontends may store simple key-value metadata pairs on pastes to enable specific functionality (for example clientside encryption)